Upsilon Capricorni

-Upsilon Capricorni, Latinized from υ Capricorni, is a solitary star in the southern constellation of Capricornus.
-It has a reddish hue and is dimly visible to the naked eye with an apparent visual magnitude of 5.17.
-The star is about 730 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −12 km/s.
+Upsilon Capricorni is a solitary, reddish hued star in the southern constellation of Capricornus.
+Its name is a Bayer designation that is Latinized from υ Capricorni, and abbreviated Upsilon Cap or υ Cap.
+This star is dimly visible to the naked eye with an apparent visual magnitude of 5.17.
+The star is about 630 light years away based on parallax, but is drifting closer with a radial velocity of −12 km/s.
 It is 0.22 degree north of the ecliptic, so is subject to lunar occultations.

 This is an aging red giant star on the asymptotic giant branch with a stellar classification of M1 III, a star that has exhausted the supply of hydrogen at its core then cooled and expanded.
-At present it has 76 times the radius of the Sun.
+It has 92 times the radius of the Sun and is radiating 1,283 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 3,953 K.

 It is a suspected variable star of unknown type with a brightness that has been measured ranging from a peak of 5.19 down to 5.24.
-The star is radiating 1,283 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 3,953 K.